Larry Nassar: Incarceration

-Nassar spent time in the Eaton County jail and the federal detention center at FCI Milan near Milan, Michigan.
-In February 2018, he was transferred to the United States Penitentiary (USP) in Tucson, Arizona.
-According to his lawyers, Nassar was assaulted almost as soon as he was placed in the general population at USP Tucson, and an investigation determined that Nassar could not be safely held at Tucson.
-In August 2018, The Detroit News reported that Nassar was transferred to the Federal Transfer Center in Oklahoma City, Oklahoma.
-Later that year, in August, Nassar was moved to the United States Penitentiary, Coleman in Florida, and is currently serving his time there.
+Nassar spent time in the Eaton County jail and the federal detention center at Federal Correctional Institution, Milan in Michigan.
+In February 2018, he was transferred to United States Penitentiary, Tucson (USP) in Arizona.
+According to his lawyers, Nassar was assaulted almost as soon as he was placed in the general population at USP Tucson, and an investigation determined that he could not be safely held at Tucson.
+In August 2018, Nassar was transferred to the Federal Transfer Center in Oklahoma City, Oklahoma, then to the United States Penitentiary, Coleman in Florida.